 How do the Jennis HIIT Run sessions actually work?

-3 x sets, with a longer 3-minute rest in between
+3 or 4 x sets, with a longer 3-minute rest in between

 2-minute warm up